 Once you have implemented your program, it is important to revisit it periodically and check whether it is delivering the results you want.
 You can track individual employee performance and use metrics to determine whether your employees are equipping themselves with the right skills and meeting their targets.

 All employers have a legal obligation to provide a healthy and safe working atmosphere to their employees.
 Lack of training may mean evading that responsibility, and this could lead to serious legal repercussions.
-For example, workplace accidents can become more frequent if the team is lacking compliance training
+For example, workplace accidents can become more frequent if the team is lacking compliance training.

 Young, motivated employees will be more likely to stay in a company that offers opportunities for upskilling, development and career progression.
 If they are not receiving training at work, some may divert their attention to finding employers who can fulfill their needs.
 This can lead to increased employee turnover which will increase your rehiring costs consequently.

 Poorly trained employees can feel undervalued, and this prevents them from performing to their potential.
 If your employees perform poorly time and time again while making the same mistakes, the productivity levels will dip significantly.
 Regular training and assessments, on the other hand, can encourage employees to remain productive.
+Additionally, plan your training program carefully to achieve your learning outcomes.
+Along with technical skills, you should also train your staff on soft skills.
+Only then can you aim to derive the best results from your training program

 · Unhappy staff